-Chest trauma in a Texas car crash can cause a person’s lung to be punctured.
+Chest trauma in a Texas car accident can cause a person’s lung to be punctured.
 This often leads to traumatic pneumothorax, also known as a collapsed lung, and can be deadly if not treated.
 Pneumothorax is caused when a puncture to the lung allows air to fill the space between the lungs and the chest wall.
 This limits the air from getting into the person’s lungs—significantly reducing his ability to breathe.
 If the air becomes trapped in this area, it is known as tension pneumothorax and is life-threatening.

 It is critical to watch for the warning signs of a punctured lung to ensure that the injured victim receives prompt medical treatment.
 Symptoms can include difficulty breathing, soft bulges in the skin in the neck and chest, chest pain, pale or bluish skin, or a dry cough.